 Gemma founded Jahn Health Consultancy in 2010 and completed two projects focusing on physical activity for Foodbank WA, including an audit of Foodbank's physical activity strategies and the development of the Choose to Move physical activity program.

 In early 2011, Gemma was asked to implement the University of Western Australia's smoke-free policy.
 Since then, she has worked in the University's Health Promotion Unit on a variety of projects, including writing a strategic plan for the University's Medical Centre, preparing national award submissions and delivering training programs.

-Gemma is currently conducting an audit of sexual assault and sexual harassment in The University of Western Australia's residential college system.
+Gemma has recently conducted an audit of sexual assault and sexual harassment in The University of Western Australia's residential college system.
+The final report is available here.